 Since Grégoire Bonnet in 1862, six generations of the family have built the house of Champagne Bonnet-Ponson.
 Thierry Bonnet and his son, Cyril, are now the guardians of tradition and maintain the original style of winemaking by sourcing fruit from only their family-held vineyards.
 The legacy is spread over 26 acres and five Premier Cru and Grand Cru villages: Chamery, Vrigny, Coulommes la Montagne, Verzenay and Verzy.
 With a desire to preserve the terroir and the continuing search to improve their wines, Bonnet-Ponson now manages their vineyards using organic practices.

-Airy and discreet at first, the nose progressively develops a complex aromatic range, with notes of white flowers, pear and acacia honey.
-The attack shows a great tonicity with citrus, leading to a chiseled and deep texture in mouth.
-The ending sensation flourishes on crispy white fruits, butter pastry characters and a creamy, delicate effervescence.
+The nose progressively develops a complex aromatic range, with notes of white flowers, pear and acacia honey.
+There’s generous citrus on the palate leading to crispy white fruits and butter pastry characters with a creamy, delicate effervescence.

 “Les vignes-dieu” (vines of god) is one of the best lieu-dit of Coulommes-la-Montagne, on the south facing part of the village’s vineyard.